2600hz/docs-sysadmin/doc/kazoo/cluster-guide.md

 Description: *A guide for installing, configuring and managing your own dedicated Kazoo cluster.*

 Let's assume the following 7 server clusters in 2 zones.
-Each zone is in a different datacenter with full access the other zone.
-All FQDNs are DNS resolvable by all servers.
 ### Abbreviation
 bc = Bigcouch
 fs = Freeswitch